List of Bluey characters: Lucky

 Lucky is a Labrador Retriever who is one of the Heelers' next-door neighbours, and the eldest son of Pat and Janelle.
-He is depicted as an energetic and kind boy who loves sports.
+He is depicted as an energetic and kind boy who rarely raises his voice.
 While not explicitly attending Glasshouse Primary School, Lucky has numerous friends from there.
-He, his father and his brother, Chucky, support the Maroons.
+He loves sports: he is proficient at cricket, and he, his father and his brother, Chucky, support the Maroons.

 Chucky

 Chucky is a Labrador Retriever who is one of the Heelers' next-door neighbours, and the youngest son of Pat and Janelle.
-Much like his brother, Lucky, he is playful and kind, but unlike him, is also sensitive.
+Much like his brother, Lucky (whose name rhymes with his), he is playful and kind, but unlike him, is also sensitive.
 While not generally as sporty as his brother, Chucky likes watching football and is starting to show an interest in the sport.
 However, during the third game of a State of Origin series, Chucky has to choose between supporting the Maroons and the Blues, the team his mum Janelle barracks for.
 He ultimately barracks for the Maroons with the rest of his family.
 He owns a tennis ball blaster that he lends to Bluey.
+He is learning the piano.
 The book Where's Bluey?
 At Easter reveals that he is attending, or is a special guest at, Bingo's Kindy.
+(Note: Note that the books' canonicity has not been confirmed by Ludo themselves.)

 Wendy

 Wendy is a Chow Chow who is the mother of Judo.
-Having moved from England, Wendy is a sophisticated woman who initially appears to be above the Heelers' games, but later joins in on them herself.
-She is very fit, having done ten years of pilates, which allows her to lift people heavier than she is.
+Having moved from England, Wendy is a sophisticated woman who initially appeared to be above the Heelers' games, but later joins in on them herself.
+She is very fit, having done ten years of Pilates, which allows her to lift people heavier than she is.
 She is also kind towards her peers, having made the Heelers five lasagnas after Bluey was born.
+Being from England, Wendy notably has a posh accent.
 She is currently voiced by Emily Taheny, having been voiced previously by Beth Durack.
-She notably has a posh accent.

 Judo

 Judo is a Chow Chow who is one of Bluey and Bingo's friends and neighbours; Bluey has known her since she was a baby.
-Being a Chow Chow, she tends to become attached to some people, such as Bluey, Bingo and Pom Pom, and her hair is very hard to clean.
-Judo also tended to be bossy and domineering, especially towards younger children, but in later episodes is receptive to cooperating when playing with Bluey and Bingo, eventually becoming closer friends to the two.
+Being a Chow Chow, she tends to become attached to some people, such as Bluey, and her hair is very hard to clean.
+Judo also tended to be bossy, impatient and domineering, especially towards younger children, such as Bingo and Pom Pom, but in later episodes is receptive to cooperating when playing with Bluey and Bingo, eventually becoming closer friends to the two.
 It is implied that she is a child of divorce, due to her absence in most episodes that only feature Wendy.
 She is voiced by Charlotte Stent.
-Unlike her mother, Wendy - who originates from England - Judo does not have her posh accent.
+Unlike her mother, Wendy, who originates from England, Judo does not have a posh accent.